Skip to the Main Content

 Re: Logic

-An externalized Hilbert space together with a choice of of externalized linear operator H.
+An externalized Hilbert space \mathcal{H} together with a choice of of externalized linear operator H\mathcal{H} \overset{H}{\to} \mathcal{H}.

 In order to do that, we’d first need to externalize the concept of ‘field’, I guess.
 Maybe as a warmup it would be sufficient to concentrate on rings, or even just semi-rings.
-These would be objects R with arrows
+These would be objects RR with arrows

 A linear operator would be any arrow

-which is compatible with the R-action.
+which is compatible with the RR-action.

 (Here by ‘compatible’ I mean the existence of some obvious commuting diagrams.)